 I systematize the SRAM system below.
 The offsets of the system are off from Shimano system; kicked up three additional degrees from 57 to 60.
 This, I believe, as SRAM has based more closely around a system that matches the Manitou 160mm position.

 The SRAM specification, PVD Systemization; Note the 60 degree and 22 & 42 mm offsets.
-The SRAM numbers can be ignored.
+The SRAM numbers can be ignored (This comment revised later).

 Flat mount is the flavor of the week and getting all the attention.
 Because the pad angles of post mount are steeper than it’s sizing scheme represents and the pad angle of flat mount is shallower than the translation angle produces, not much correction is possible to make up for pad twist at extremes.
 This is something for caliper manufacturers to address at a later date.

 Both Shimano and TRP follow the 17 degree system for their adapters from FM140 frame to PM140, PM160, and PM180.
 SRAM doesn’t have adapters from flat mount to post mount so we’ll use the PVD Shimano PM System for the transfer.
 Thus, Flat Mount system must (at this time) connect to Post Mount by a 17 degree translation.
 It sits at 40 degrees.

 The Flat Mount Rear system at 40 degrees with 17 degree translation from Post Mount:

 For front Flat Mount, things are a little less pretty.
 There is a bit of interference with bolt locations as things change with the adapters.
 In addition to that, the ascetics of the larger adapter solutions kinda suck.
 Thus, just one adapter will be preferred for crossover, the FM140F to PM140, 16 degree adapter.
 To step up, the FM140F to PM160, 2 degree adapter is used.
 This doesn’t look good though.
 Both Shimano and TRP follow these angles.